maorong-wang/EECS-435-Project-Wetland-Image-Recognition/README.md

     </pre>
 3. Mount Google Drive in the jupyter notebook and execute the cells.

-If you wish to download the code and dataset on your own PC and test the code, please rememeber to adjust the `root_path` and `data_loader.py`.
+If you wish to download the code and dataset on your own PC and test the code, please rememeber to adjust `root_path` and `data_loader.py`.